gaidardzhiev/prand/readme.md

 ## Features

 - Utilizes Intel (and compatible AMD) CPUs’ RDRAND instruction for true hardware based randomness.
-- Bypasses software-only pseudorandom number generators by obtaining entropy directly from the CPU's built in entropy source.
+- Bypasses software only pseudorandom number generators by obtaining entropy directly from the CPU's built in entropy source.
 - Produces randomness compliant with standards such as NIST SP 800-90A, FIPS 140-2, and ANSI X9.82 via the underlying hardware RNG design.
 - Suitable for cryptographic applications, secure key generation, and any context requiring high quality entropy.
 - Simple and fast, relying on a hardware entropy source operating asynchronously at gigabit speeds.